bleedweedsuz/Cocos2D-Python/README.md

 Description is not available in source code which will be update soon

 How to play?
-  go to app/
-  run main.py
+  run main.py in app folder

 Use pycham to run the project.